Princekat007/Princekat007/README.md

 ### Hi there 👋

-I am Prince Katare,a 2nd Year Student BTech CSE at JUET Guna, keen interest in learning new things and exploring new technologies.
+I am PRINCE KATARE,a 2nd Year Student BTech CSE at JUET Guna, keen interest in learning new things and exploring new technologies.
 With my technical skills I am looking for opportunities which will help me grow and gain new experiences.

 Let's HUSTLE and GROW together!!